canokeys/canokey-documentation/content/userguide/OpenPGP.md

 ## Touch Policy

 There are three key slots for OpenPGP, namely Signature key (SIG), Encryption key (DEC) and Authentication key (AUT).
-You may turn ON or OFF touch policies for SIG, DEC, AUT in the admin applet in the web console.
+You may turn ON or OFF touch policies for SIG, DEC, AUT in the admin applet in the web console or via the `gpg` command.
 The value of touch cache time is in between 0 and 255 seconds (0 means no cache).

+### Firmware Version <= 1.4

+Touch policy is configured through the admin applet.
+The technical details can be found in [https://docs.canokeys.org/development/protocols/admin/](https://docs.canokeys.org/development/protocols/admin/).

+### Firmware Version >= 1.5

+Touch policy is implemented using the User Interaction Flag (Part 4.4.3.6 of the OpenPGP specification).
+Use a recent GnuPG to configure it.

 **Touch policy is only applicable when using the USB interface.**